-8.6.1 Long Period Economic Efficiency
+10.6.1 Long Period Economic Efficiency

 The behaviour of the firm which seems to be efficient in the short-run may be found to be inefficient in the long-run.
-To understand this let us consider Fig. 8.12.
+To understand this let us consider Fig. 10.12.
 Let us suppose that the firm is producing OQ_1 quantity of output.
 If, due to an increase in demand, the firm wishes to increase output by Q_1Q_2 , plant cannot be changed in the short-run and only variable factors will be increased.
-Thus, the firm will advance on the curve SATC1.
-As a result, the efficiency of the variable resources will improve and per unit production cost will decline from BQ1 to JQ2.
+Thus, the firm will advance on the curve $SATC_1$.
+As a result, the efficiency of the variable resources will improve and per unit production cost will decline from BQ_1 to JQ_2 .
 In the short-run the level of efficiency cannot improve further because this is the optimum level of production that can be achieved with the help of the plant available to the firm.
-However, in the long-run to produce the level of output OQ2, the use of plant of such a small size is inefficient.
+However, in the long-run to produce the level of output OQ_2 , the use of plant of such a small size is inefficient.
 If the firm uses a plant of a larger size, it will benefit from the increasing returns that would thus become available.
-As a result, the per unit cost will fall and come down to the level KQ2.
+As a result, the per unit cost will fall and come down to the level KQ_2 .
 Though the full capacity of this plant will not be fully utilised, even then it would be more efficient as compared to the earlier plant.

-Fig. 8.12: Explanation of long-run economic efficiency
+Fig. 10.12: Explanation of long-run economic efficiency

 In a similar way when an expansion in scale leads to diseconomies or diminishing returns to scale emerge, it will be in the interest of the firm to reduce the level of production.
-If the firm is producing the output OQ_4 in Fig. 8.12, it will not be a right strategy from the point of view of maximising profits.
+If the firm is producing the output OQ_4 in Fig. 10.12, it will not be a right strategy from the point of view of maximising profits.
 The firm can cut down production by Q_3Q_4 in the short-run and this will enable it to reduce the average total cost from DQ_4 to MQ_3 .
 This will result in optimum use of the plant.
-However, in the long-run, this position will not be satisfactory as the firm can reduce the average cost to the level NQ3 by reducing the size of the plant.
-Since $NQ_3 < MQ_3$, the position which was optimum for the firm uses plant of a relatively small size, it produces output much larger than is technologically optimum yet the cost remains low because it becomes possible to reduce the diseconomies of the large plant.
+However, in the long-run, this position will not be satisfactory as the firm can reduce the average cost to the level NQ_3 by reducing the size of the plant.
+Since $NQ_3 < MQ_3$, the position which was optimum for the firm in the short-run becomes inefficient in the long-run.
+It is clear that when the firm uses plant of a relatively small size, it produces output much larger than is technologically optimum yet the cost remains low because it becomes possible to reduce the diseconomies of the large plant.

-8.6.2 The Long-Run Average Cost Curve
+10.6.2 The Long-Run Average Cost Curve